The Sacrament of Holy Matrimony

 Marriage Preparation

-The Diocese of Stockton requires at least six months of preparation prior to the celebration of marriage.
+The Diocese of Stockton requires at least nine months of preparation prior to the celebration of marriage.
 As the outline of the process below indicates, much work must be done in this time.

 Who Can Celebrate Marriage at the Cathedral of the Annunciation?